okunator/cellseg_models.pytorch/README.md

 - `model.{decoder_name}_decoder` - Models can have multiple decoders with unique names.
 - `model.{head_name}_seg_head` - Model decoders can have multiple segmentation heads with unique names.
 - `model.forward(x)` - forward pass.
+- `model.forward_features(x)` - forward pass of the encoder and decoders.
+Returns enc and dec features

 **Defining your own multi-task architecture**